MicrosoftDocs/azure-devops-yaml-schema/task-reference/nuget-command-v2.md

 **`feedsToUse`** - **Feeds to use**<br>
 Input alias: `selectOrConfig`. `string`.
 Required.
 Allowed values: `select` (Feed(s) I select here), `config` (Feeds in my NuGet.config).
 Default value: `select`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Specifies a feed from Azure Artifacts and/or NuGet.org for the task to use with the `select` value.
-Alternatively, you can commit a `nuget.config` file to your source code repository and set its path as the value using the `config` value.
+Alternatively, you can commit a `NuGet.config` file to your source code repository and set its path as the value using the `config` value.
 <!-- :::editable-content-end::: -->
 <br>